openstack/mistral/doc/source/install/installation_guide.rst

 **NOTE**: Differences *pip install -e* and *setup.py install*.
-**pip install -e** works very similarly to **setup.py install** or the EasyInstall tool, except that it doesn’t actually install anything.
+**pip install -e** works very similarly to **setup.py install** or the EasyInstall tool, except that it doesn't actually install anything.
-Instead, it creates a special .egg-link file in the deployment directory, that links to your project’s source code.
+Instead, it creates a special .egg-link file in the deployment directory, that links to your project's source code.

 Before the first run
 --------------------